Rent a Scooter

 If it becomes snowy and icy, the City may suspend operations temporarily or through the end of the year.

-Scooter rides outside of the City
+Scooter rides outside of Minneapolis

 Scooter service areas

-- You cannot rent scooters left outside of Minneapolis
+- You cannot rent scooters left outside of Minneapolis.

-- You cannot place another ride until you return the scooter to Minneapolis
+- You cannot place another ride until you return the scooter to Minneapolis.

 Number of scooters in Minneapolis